Murzilka2024/srt_libsrt/README.md

 srt_epoll_create: Create an epoll object for managing multiple sockets
 srt_epoll_wait: Wait for events on sockets
 Installation:
-Download the precompiled .so file and place it in your Python project directory.# srt_libsrt - Python обёртка для библиотеки SRT
+Download the precompiled .so file and place it in your Python project directory.